Why Won't My Grass Grow?

 The worst thing about a bald spot in your lawn isn’t the eyesore, it’s how quickly weeds can come in and take root.
 Rake any bald spot thoroughly and then try to even out the soil.
 If you can, lay down some plant-based compost.
 Sprinkle the area generously with lawn seed, lay some straw over it to keep in the moisture, and keep it moist for a few weeks, watering every day if necessary.

-Though Winter brings its fair share of problems, most homeowners in Northern Colorado notice how the summer heat can damage their yard.
-Homeowners with hilly property may notice that the slopes in their yard that face the mid-day sun may be especially dried out.
+Though winter brings its fair share of problems, most homeowners know how the summer heat can damage their yard.
+Homeowners with a hilly property may notice that the slopes in their yard that face the mid-day sun may be specially dried out.
 Watering your lawn in these areas helps to keep it cool and promote growth.
 If you can't seem to get the grass to grow at all, sod may be a better solution.
 We recommend having a professional “hydroseed” - which means that they’ll plant seeds encased in materials that don’t let them dry out.

 Mushrooms are tough.
-It’s nearly impossible to pull them up by the roots so you have to do all you can to make it hard for them to survive in your lawn.
+It’s nearly impossible to pull them up by the roots, so you have to do all you can to make it hard for them to survive on your lawn.
 This means fixing any drainage problems your lawn might have, and getting rid of any decaying organic matter.
-Try to get rid of old tree stumps, dispose of grass clippings, replace old mulch, and aerate your lawn every year.
+Try to get rid of old tree stumps, dispose of grass clippings, replace the old mulch, and aerate your lawn every year.

 If You’re Still Having Problems…

 We hope these lawn care tips have you on your way to enjoying a beautiful lawn this season.
-With problems like disease and fungus it can be just as hard identifying the lawn problem as it is to fix it.
+With problems like disease and fungus, it can be just as hard to identify the lawn problem as it is to fix it.

 If you’re having problems figuring out why your grass isn’t coming in beautifully and want advice, just give us a call.
 Or if you don’t feel like handling your weed or lawn disease issue and just want to enjoy your evenings and weekends, we understand and can take care of your lawn for you.
 We take pride in helping homeowners in Greeley, Loveland, and the surrounding neighborhoods in Northern Colorado have the nicest lawn on the block all year round.